 Council approved the installation of a 4-ft. by 13-ft.
 “Lake Erie Love” sign along the lakefront by the city docks.
 The sign is not only an advertisement for the Put-in-Bay Visitors & Convention Bureau, but when installed, will also be a photo opportunity location.

 PUT-IN-BAY VILLAGE HOUSING

-Approval was given for the installation hookup for TV and wifi for the police housing at the Fredrick’s House located behind the Senior Center.
+Approval was given for the installation hookup for TV and wifi for the police housing at Fredrick’s House located behind the Senior Center.
 The money will be paid out of the general fund.
 Any monthly charges that are incurred will be the tenant’s responsibility.
 Mayor Dress started a discussion of Employee Housing Agreements and Rent per unit.
 Both were referred to the Property/ Town Hall Committee for further review.

-Legal counsel was directed to review the process for creating a Merger Commission which would look into establishing one government entity for the islands.
+Legal counsel was directed to review the process for creating a Merger Commission to establish one government entity for the islands.
 Councilman Kelly Faris has been recommending this for some time now.
-Voters would have to vote on establishing a commission unless both the Township and the Village would agree to establish one.
-The commission would consist of five people from the Village and five people from the Put-in-Bay Township who would look into the issues.
-After the commission has finished its work, the voters would determine if the two island governments would merge into one.
+Voters would have to vote on establishing a commission unless the Township and Village agreed to select one.
+The commission would consist of five people from the Village and five from the Put-in-Bay Township who would look into the issues.
+After the commission had finished its work, the voters would determine if the two island governments would merge into one.

-Approve was given for the purchase of flags for the Village in the amount of $1,207.00.
-These Village burgee flags have been sold at the Village in the past.
+Approve was given for the purchase of flags for the Village for $1,207.00.
+These Village burgee flags have been sold in the Village in the past.
 Retail outlets have also sold them before.
-An inventory will be needed to be taken on how many flags are in stock.
-The Fiscal Officer will take inventory, contract manufacturer, and present council with a quote at the May meeting.
+An inventory will be needed to determine how many flags are in stock.
+The Fiscal Officer will take inventory, contract manufacturer, and present the council with a quote at the May meeting.